 This production launches Shakespeare & Company's History Cycle, tracing the War of the Roses over this season and the following four into the company's 40th anniversary season in 2017.
 The play chronicles the downfall of a monarch, Richard II (played with stentorian authority by Rocco Sisto), who rules, he asserts, by Divine Right, God's will and authority, and who, within that ideological framework, sorely abuses his power and, in the process, exiles two fierce political opponents, one of whom, Bolingbroke, returns as the leader of an armed insurrection that succeeds in forcing Richard off the throne.
 Richard surrenders his crown in public to Bolingbroke, who assumes power as King Henry IV.
 Richard subsequently is assassinated in his Tower of London cell by a loyal supporter of the new king in the belief that this is what Henry wants.

 Douglas draws on his African-American heritage for the production's contemporary sacred music and establishing, visually through costuming and movement.
-That infusion, unfortunately, proves more intrusive and jarring than illuminating and revealing.

 Among the casualties of Douglas' dark-flanneled-suit approach is the assassination of Richard, who is executed by handgun at a distance of some feet rather than in close-at-hand ritualistic slaying by knife or sword (at the performance I attended the assassin's gun wouldn't go